ministryofjustice/courtfinder/README.md

     User.invite!(:email => "mat@cjsdigital.org", :name => "Mat Harden")

 This will create the user and attempt to send an email invite.
-Then go to /admin/users/password/new and trigger the password reminder.
-Go to your server log and find the email output.
-Copy the invite link paste into your browser.
-You can enter a password of your own.
+Trigger a [password reminder](http://localhost:3000/admin/users/password/new) with the email address you supplied.

+Then back in Rails console, get the `reset_password_token` from the updated details by running `User.last`.
+Append that to the end of the password reset link (`http://localhost:3000/admin/users/password/edit?reset_password_token=`) and enter a password.
 Doing this will automatically sign you in.